mayankiitg/TrafficLight-RL/README.md

 # TrafficLight-RL

 This is Reinforcement Learning Project to Build RL agent to control Traffic light in a 4 way intersection to optimize traffic flow.
 Main aim is to minimize average waiting time of vehicles and increase average velocities.
+This is course project for CS221 course of Stanford University.

 ## Simulator Used and Environement Setup: